 |Known counterpart stations||The Squeaky Wheel|

 "The Pip", known among Russian listeners as "Капля" (tr.
-Kaplya, English: Drop), is a Russian military commandment network serving the Southern Military District, located at the 72nd Communication Hub, Rostov-on-Don.
+Kaplya, English: Drop), is a Russian military commandment network serving the Southern Military District.
 It broadcasts on 5448 kHz during daytime, changing to 3756 kHz for nighttime.

-- "Monolith" type messages, followed by Moscow time, addressed either to the circular callsign 8С1Щ (tr.
-8S1Shch), or, less commonly, to selected individual units.
+- "Monolith" type messages addressed to either the collective callsign 8С1Щ (tr.
+8S1Shch) or, less commonly, to the individual units.

-The Pip multicasts traffic, without the channel marker, on either 6913, 6922, or 7056 kHz during the daytime and on 3771 kHz during the nighttime, though not always.
+The Pip usually multicasts traffic, without the channel marker, on either 6913, 6922, or 7056 kHz during daytime, and on 3771 kHz during nighttime.
 Some of these frequencies also carry exclusive traffic.
 On 7056 kHz, the callsign of The Pip's hub was revealed to be "Диск-05" (tr.
 Disk-05).
 6922 kHz sometimes leaks conversations from within the radio room via an open microphone, as per the below example.

-The frequency switch-over times depend on the month.
-All times given are Moscow time (MSK, UTC+3).
+The frequency switch-over times depend on the season.
+All times are given in Moscow Time (MSK, UTC+3).

 Pip/Squeaky Wheel connection